spaddlewit/MBTilesDownloader/README.md

 Given WGS84 bounds and a tile source, downloads tiles into an mbtiles database for offline use.
 If the mbtiles database already exists, it will append the new tiles to the existing database, rather than overwrite.

+It also supports passing a list of bounds, and applying an age to already-downloaded tiles.

 # Usage

     using BruTile;